Home | Schedule | Testing | Knowledge | Events | Photos | Dan Pages | President's Vision Tour Committee | Whole Armor of God

 Moo Duk Kwan Dan Bon 44024

-Mrs. Carlyle has been training with Sa Bom Nim Elder-Hauger since January, 2002.
+Jo Kyo Carlyle has been training with Sa Bom Nim Elder-Hauger since January, 2002.
 She received her Cho Dan in October, 2005 and her E Dan on February 09, 2008.
+On October 14, 2008, she received her Jo Kyo or Assistant Instructor Certification.

 "I started going to Soo Bahk Do classes to support my son, Alec (currently Cho Dan).
 Now I go because I love it.
 Spotsylvania Soo Bahk Do is my second family.
 I'm grateful for all the support and guidance I receive from Sa Bom Nim and senior members and I love being able to share my experiences with others.
-Not only is it a great way to remember all the forms and techniques; teaching truly is the best way to learn."
+Not only is it a great way to remember all the forms and techniques; teaching truly is the best way to learn and grow as a martial artist."

 Cho Dan (1st Dan)